vogt4nick/recipes.vogt4nick.com/docs/WRITING-RECIPES.md

     e.g. `100 g Green Peas`
   * MAY have no measurement, deferring to the cook's discretion e.g. `Salt`
+  * MUST be named in its whole, unprocessed form; processing belongs in the preparation
+    Good: `Black Peppercorn, ground`
+    Bad: `Black Pepper, ground`
   * MUST be formatted in Title Case
   * MAY be followed by ingredient preparations e.g. 1 Onion, minced